Reliability of energy landscape analysis of resting-state functional MRI data: Methods

 \item If the $p$ value is significantly small, then we reject the null hypothesis that $d_1= d_2$ in the original data.
 In this case, we conclude the significant presence of within-participant test-retest reliability in the energy landscape analysis. \end{enumerate}

 In step~\ref{randomized_ND}, we calculate $d_1$ and $d_2$ as the within-participant and between-participant averages, respectively.
-However, for the randomized data, they are statistically the same except that $d_1$ and $d_2$ are averages of $80$ and $100$ values of $d_J$, respectively.
+However, for the randomized data, they are statistically the same except that $d_1$ and $d_2$ are averages of $80$ and $100$ values of $d_J$, respectively (for the case of the MSC data combined with the conventional likelihood maximization method).
 This is because $d_J$ calculated for both $d_1$ and $d_2$ originates from the comparison of the energy landscape estimated from uniformly randomly selected four out of the 80 sessions and another uniformly randomly selected four sessions without overlapping.
 Therefore, $d_1$ and $d_2$ have the same mean, and ND is expected to be peaked approximately at 1.
 The present permutation test thus evaluates whether the reliability of the energy landscape analysis across sessions for the same participant is higher than that across sessions for different participants.